The Garden Tower® Story

-I’ve been concerned for years about environmental and sustainability issues.
-But it was not until my green-thumbed mom dragged me to a lecture at Indiana University by Will Allen that I really woke up to the nature of the food crisis in our world and the ways people are trying to address it.
-Will Allen and his internationally-known organization, Growing Power, are at the forefront of the fight, and his presentation so inspired me that I knew I had to be a part of the solution.
+For years, I had worried about the growing severity of our planet’s environmental and sustainability crisis.
+However, it was not until my green-thumbed mom dragged me to a lecture hosted by Will Allen at Indiana University when I learned about the different ways people were trying to address it.
+Will Allen and his internationally-known organization, Growing Power, were at the forefront of the fight.
+His presentation inspired me so much that I knew I had to be a part of the solution.

 That night as I lay in bed, I thought of the numerous reasons that people should start growing their own food, even if they lack experience or time: